pingcap/docs/tidb-cloud/set-up-private-endpoint-connections.md

 ### Prerequisites

-TiDB Cloud supports private endpoints only Dedicated Tier clusters.
+TiDB Cloud supports private endpoints only for Dedicated Tier clusters.
 You are expected to create a Dedicated Tier cluster before creating a private endpoint.
 For detailed instructions, see [Create a TiDB Cluster in TiDB Cloud](/tidb-cloud/create-tidb-cluster.md).

 #### Step 1.
 Find the entrance

 To find the entrance to creating a private endpoint, take the following steps:

 1. On the TiDB Cloud console, click the **Project Settings** tab, then click **Private Endpoint** on the left menu, and the **Private Endpoint** page is displayed.
-If there is any existing private endpoint, it is displayed on this page.
 2. Click **Add** in the upper-right corner to open the creation page.

 > **Tip:**